 This August I will begin work toward a Master of Fine Arts in Design-Innovation Studies at the University of North Texas.
-In doing so, I’m chasing my long standing dream of becoming a design educator.
+In doing so, I’m chasing my long-standing dream of becoming a design educator.
 As I work my way through the next three years I’ll share my observations, experiences, and discoveries here as a record for myself and a report for others who may have the same aspirations.

 My dream of becoming an educator surfaced when I was doing my undergraduate work at Texas Tech University in the late 1990s.
 My mentor at Tech, Frank Cheatham was firm, clear, and unswerving in how he felt design should communicate and look.
 He also had an encouraging spirit and he genuinely cared about the success of his students, which is probably why he pushed his students so much.
 He wasn’t ok with letting me be just a designer who made pretty things, he wanted me to think.
 The time he took with me, the effort he put into challenging me to be a better communicator, and the care he used when doing it inspired me.

 While working as a designer and art director, my dream of becoming an educator was put away, seemingly in my shirt pocket because it never wandered far from my heart.
 I set to the task of learning my craft by doing.
 While my schooling had built an immeasurable foundation for my career, I quickly learned that there was so much more to learn in the workplace.
-Like I tell others, the real education begins with your first job.
+Like I tell others, real education begins with your first job.

 While working, “professor” wasn’t on my business card but I still taught when I had a chance (and without the consent of my co-workers at times).
 Whether it was speaking to First Graders about art, reading student writing as a judge for competitions, or meeting with new designers to offer my experience, the high was the same each time I got to educate or encourage.
-Interacting with students as well as those who were more experienced than I was as exhilirating as creating the artifacts of design and solving problems visually and verbally.
+Interacting with students as well as those who were more experienced than I was as exhilarating as creating the artifacts of design and solving problems visually and verbally.

 I was gabbing last year with a few other designers and art directors who do volunteer design work with our group at Flipbook Co.
 We started talking about what our dream design job would be.
-We talked around the circle on what that dream project or job would look like.
+We talked around the circle about what that dream project or job would look like.
 When it was my turn I talked about how I had always wanted to teach but also how it was too good to be true and how the picture of being a design educator was probably a lot rosier in my mind than its reality.
 At that point, a designer and recent graduate called me on the carpet: